alistair0111/PyImageOpenCV/Day 4/ReadMe.md

 # The 7 steps to build a bubble sheet scanner and grader

-# The goal of this blog post is to build a bubble sheet scanner and test grader using Python and OpenCV.

 ### To accomplish this, our implementation will need to satisfy the following 7 steps:<br><br>

 Step #1: Detect the exam in an image.<br>